StripePartners/AI_TikTok_prototype/README.md

 streamlit run Homepage.py
 ```

+NB:
-- NB: ensure the `assets/video_data/videos` folder is populated with relevant videos.
+- ensure the `assets/video_data/videos` folder is populated with relevant videos.
+- ensure that a `.streamlit/secrets.toml` file is created with your `ANTHROPIC_API_KEY` set